investing4fun/blog/_posts/2021-01-01-new_year_resolutions.md

 categories: [personal]
 title: New Year's resolutions
 ---
-A lot has happened this year: exercising regularly, restarted my weekly fasting, moved with my learning a bit further.
+A lot has happened this year on that front: exercising regularly, restarted my weekly fasting, moved with my learning a bit further...

 Another year is a good opportunity to set new goals:
  1. meditate daily